vvvm23/vvvm23.github.io/content/posts/flax-post/index.md

  }))
 ```

-I said I wouldn't enumerate layers in Flax as I don't see much value to it, but
+I said I wouldn't enumerate layers in Flax as I don't see much value in doing
-I will highlight two more interesting ones.
-First is `nn.Dropout` which is
+so, but I will highlight two particularly interesting ones.
+First is
-numerically the same as its PyTorch counterpart, but like anything random in
+`nn.Dropout` which is numerically the same as its PyTorch counterpart, but like
-JAX, requires a PRNG key as input.
+anything random in JAX, requires a PRNG key as input.

 The dropout layer takes its random key by internally calling
 `self.make_rng('dropout')`, which pulls and splits from a PRNG stream named